UK Construction Safety Glossary

 HSE (Health and Safety Executive)

 The UK government agency responsible for the regulation and enforcement of workplace health, safety, and welfare legislation.
-The HSE inspects construction sites, investigates accidents, publishes guidance (such as Approved Codes of Practice and industry-specific guidance notes), and has the power to issue improvement notices, prohibition notices, and prosecute offenders.
+The HSE inspects construction sites, investigates accidents, publishes guidance (such as Approved Codes of Practice and industry guidance notes), and has the power to issue improvement notices, prohibition notices, and prosecute offenders.
+The HSE maintains the EH40 Workplace Exposure Limits document and numerous sector-specific guidance publications.

 LEV (Local Exhaust Ventilation)

-An engineering control system designed to capture airborne contaminants (dust, fume, vapour) at or near the source of generation before they enter the worker's breathing zone.
-LEV is a key control measure under COSHH and is commonly used on construction sites for tasks such as cutting concrete, grinding metal, and sanding wood.
+An engineering control system designed to capture airborne contaminants — dust, fume, vapour — at or near the source of generation before they enter the worker's breathing zone.
+LEV is a key control measure under COSHH and is commonly used for tasks such as cutting concrete, grinding metal, and sanding wood.
+On-tool extraction (e.g. vacuum attachment on angle grinders) is a common form of LEV in construction.
 LEV systems must be examined and tested at least every 14 months.

 LOLER (Lifting Operations and Lifting Equipment Regulations 1998)

 Regulations that require every lifting operation to be properly planned by a competent person, appropriately supervised, and carried out safely.
 LOLER applies to all work equipment used for lifting or lowering loads, including cranes, hoists, forklift trucks, and lifting accessories such as slings and shackles.
-Equipment must be thoroughly examined at specified intervals.
+Equipment must be thoroughly examined at specified intervals and a written record kept.

 Method Statement